Wills and Estate Lawyers

 The likelihood of a judge re-writing a will increases if the deceased made several wills throughout their lifetime, or were the head of a blended ‘modern family’ including multiple spouses, stepchildren, or ‘eligible’ grandchildren.

-When a will dispute ends up in court, it can often rip a family apart, causing permanent harm to relationships long-term.
+When will disputes end up in court, it can often rip a family apart, causing permanent harm to relationships long-term.

-It is advisable to try and settle any will disputes through mediation before reaching court with the assistance of a trusted wills and estates lawyer.
+It is advisable to try and settle any will disputes through mediation before reaching court with the assistance of your trusted wills and estates lawyers.